-4. Artistry and Expressiveness
+4. Artistry and expressiveness

 Visual and vocal expressiveness serve to communicate the emotional content of the song and to engage the audience in the performance.
-The success a performer achieves is measured by the Performance Judge's sense of the degree to which the audience is entertained, enhancing entertainment value.
+The success a performer achieves is measured by the Performance judge's sense of the degree to which the audience is entertained.
 However, for some forms of comedy and fantasy, believability must be suspended for maximum effectiveness.
-Events that could be considered offensive to an audience, if taken at face value in a serious performance, take on a different character when presented within the confines of well-presented comedy (i.e. farce, parody, slapstick, etc).
+Events that could be considered offensive to an audience, if taken at face value in a serious performance, take on a different character when presented within the confines of well-presented comedy (i.e., farce, parody, slapstick, etc.).
 Audiences instinctively understand this, so this should be reflected in the Performance adjudication.
 For more sophisticated artistic performances, it is the performer's responsibility to connect and engage in a clear and effective manner.

-5. From the Heart/Believability
+5. From the heart and believable

 The entertainment value is higher for performances that are perceived by the audience to be from the heart.
 These performances are characterized by effective mood creation through the performers' visual involvement and vocal expressiveness.
 The use of natural, realistic, and appropriate body language, staging, dynamic levels and tone color can create performances that the audience will believe in and relate to.
-Performances filled with technicalities, or formerly accepted "barbershop" traits (or mannerisms) may be technically impressive but will likely not create emotionally realistic performances to modern audiences.
+Performances filled with technicalities, or formerly accepted "barbershop" traits or mannerisms may be technically impressive but will likely not create emotionally realistic performances to modern audiences.
 The Performance judge determines how successful the performer is at achieving a "from the heart" and believable performance.

-6. Integration with Other Categories
+6. Integration with other categories

-The effectiveness of any performance will be predicated by the performers' skills and abilities in all aspects of that performance, many of which are also evaluated by the Music and Singing Judges.
-The Performance Judge must recognize when the overall impact is being affected positively or negatively by an element that is also judged in another category and must make note of that elements' impact from the Performance Category's perspective.
+The effectiveness of any performance will be predicated on the performers' skills and abilities in all aspects of the performance-skills that are also evaluated by the Music and Singing judges.
+The Performance judge must recognize when the overall impact is being affected positively or negatively by an element that is also judged in another category and must make note of that element's impact from the Performance category's perspective.